Ladder operators and a second--order difference equation for general discrete Sobolev orthogonal polynomials: Introduction

 Thus, $\mathscr{D}_{q,\omega}^{(j)}f(c)$ in (\ref{inner-product}) means

 To simplify the notation we will write $\mathscr{D}_{q,\omega}^{(j)}f(c)$ instead of $\left.\mathscr{D}_{q,\omega}^{(j)}f(x)\right|_{x=c}$ when no confusion arises.
-Notice that when $\varrho(x)$ is a discrete weight then the integral in (\ref{inner-product}) must be considered adequately, for example, according to the case, it could be the Jackson--N\"{o}rlund integral (see \cite{Hamza-et-2012}) or the Jackson integral.
+Notice when $\varrho(x)$ is a discrete weight, then the integral in (\ref{inner-product}) must be considered adequately, so that according to the case, it could be the Jackson--N\"{o}rlund integral (see \cite{Hamza-et-2012}) or the Jackson integral.